 In a Wall Street Journal opinion article published last month, former high-yield corporate bond salesman and trader, Michael Milken, who has his share of detractors, penned an opinion titled Why Capital Structure Matters.
-He commented on this theme previously, including in a Forbes cover story titled My Story (March 16, 1992).
+He commented on this theme previously, including in a Forbes cover story titled My Story (March 16, 1992).2 Forbes has an alternative link here in which one may print the entire article, which we have done so for you.

 Milken stresses that an appropriate capital structure evolves and corporate leaders must consider various factors in managing it.
 Likewise, he provides recent examples (Alcoa and Johnson Controls) that deleveraging the capital structure of companies with uneven revenue streams can positively affect a company’s valuation, contrary to conventional financial theory.